bucs120/lab1/README.md

 * Work with binary values
 * Convert from binary to decimal and vice versa

-Look for these icons!

 ## Part A: Turing Machine

 Assume you have a Turing machine, as discussed in class, with the instructions Left, Right, Read, Write.
 Each memory location is 1 bit.
 1. A single read operation reads in 4 sequential bits starting from the head location.
-    * Successive reads adds to the value currently in memory
+    * Successive reads add to the value currently in memory
 2. A single write operation writes the current state value as 4 bits in sequential memory locations.
     * After any write operation, the machine state is cleared to 0.
 3. A single Left operation moves the head 1 memory location left.